xmlunit/xmlunit/CONTRIBUTING.md

 wasting your time on something that isn't considered to be in XMLUnit's scope.

+If you are looking for something to work on, we've compiled a [list](HELP_WANTED.md) of things that should be done before XMLUnit 2.0 can be released.

 XMLUnit's users guide is developed (or rather will be developed) inside [a github Wiki](https://github.com/xmlunit/user-guide/wiki) - a lot of help is needed here, before we can cut a new release.